dhearing/custom-medusa/frontend/README.md

 You'll also need to setup the integrations in your Medusa server.
 See the [Medusa documentation](https://docs.medusajs.com) for more information on how to configure [Stripe](https://docs.medusajs.com/resources/commerce-modules/payment/payment-provider/stripe#main).

+# Adding Blog & Resources Section

+This starter template includes a built-in blog and resources section accessible at the `/content` URL path.
+To add and manage blog posts or resources in the backend, follow these steps:

+## Setting up the Blog Module

+1. **Add Blog Content in Admin Panel**:
+   - Navigate to your Medusa admin panel
+   - Look for the "Blog & Resources" section in the sidebar menu
+   - Click "Add New" to create a new blog post or resource

+2. **Required Fields for Blog Posts**:
+   - **Title**: The title of your blog post or resource
+   - **Category**: Assign a category to help organize content
+   - **Description**: A brief summary of the content
+   - **Main Image**: Upload a featured image (supported format: JPG, PNG)
+     - For Google Drive images, use the direct link format
+   - **Link**: A unique identifier for the URL (will be part of the permalink)

+3. **Accessing Blog Content**:
+   - Frontend users can access all blog posts and resources at `/content`
+   - They can filter content by category using the sidebar navigation
+   - The "All Content" option shows all available posts across categories

+4. **Important Notes**:
+   - Ensure your content has valid image URLs
+   - The URL for accessing all blogs and resources is fixed at `/content`
+   - Each individual blog post will be accessible at `/content/[link]`
+   - Categories are automatically sorted alphabetically in the sidebar

+5. **Customizing the Blog Display**:
+   - You can modify the display components in `frontend/src/modules/resources/index.tsx`
+   - Category filtering logic is in `frontend/src/modules/store/components/refinement-list/resource-category-list/index.tsx`

+This blog module provides a simple way to add marketing content, tutorials, announcements, or resource pages to your Medusa store without requiring additional CMS integration.

 # Resources

 ## Learn more about Medusa